Assistive Technology (AT) Lab

 - Other formats for personal devices.

 Along with being a resource and training center for assistive technology, the lab is used for out-of-class testing.
-For more information, see the Accessibility Services home page.
+For more information, see the Disability Support Services home page.